Conspiracy of Orphans

 “I propose a conspiracy of orphans.
 We exchange winks.
 We reject hierarchies.
 All hierarchies.
 We take the shit of the world for granted and we exchange stories about how we nevertheless get by.
 We are impertinent.
 More than half the stars in the universe are orphan-stars belonging to no constellation.
 And they give off more light than all the constellation stars.”

 John Berger, Confabulations

-After four years of development, we are finally performing CoO again at Tramshed, our home in Woolwich.
-Tickets here: Conspiracy of Orphans, 5th March 2022
+After four years of development we performed CoO again in 2022 (photos below by Carlos Reis) at Tramshed, our home in Woolwich.

 We performed a ten-minute scratch of Conspiracy of Orphans at Battersea Arts Centre's Freshly Scratched on the 19th October 2017, and in March 2018 completed a first week's r&d, finishing with a 30-minute showing at Omnibus Theatre.

 In August 2019 we took residence for an R&D at Rich Mix, Shoreditch and performed Conspiracy of Orphans on the 15th and 17th November 2019 as part of Voila!
 Europe Theatre Festival.
 In 2020 the show was nominated for the Les Enfants Terribles Award, and subsequently programmed at Akropoditi Dancefest, thwarted unfortunately by the pandemic.